-Govt allots Lodhi Estate bungalow, to be vacated by Priyanka Gandhi, to BJP''s Anil Baluni
+Govt allots Lodhi Estate bungalow, to be vacated by Priyanka Gandhi, to BJP's Anil Baluni

 New Delhi, July 05: The centre has allotted the 35, Lodhi Estate bungalow, the residence of Congress general secretary Priyanka Gandhi Vadra for years to BJP's Rajya Sabha MP and party spokesperson Anil Baluni.